orbit-love/orbit-model/README.md

 Large communities are usually composed of sets of smaller communities.
 In the Orbit Model these sub-communities are called _groups_.
 The identity of the group can form around people, places, and things.
 For example:

-- An influential community member; an ambassador
+- People - an influential community member; an ambassador
-- A geographic location like a city, state, or country; an employer; a program
+- Places - a geographic location like a city, state, or country; an employer; a program
-- A subproject or interest; a unique belief or perspective;
+- Things - a subproject or interest; a unique belief or perspective

 A community member can more easily reach folks in their group compared to the broader community.
 Members who associate with a specific person, place, or thing also have a lower barrier to becoming collaborators.